 You hold this bottle warily, recognizing it as chalice vine water.
 The flowers of this vine can be distilled to produce a yellow-tinted clear liquid that is a tasteless, odorless poison that creates rotting in wounds.
 It is traditionally smeared on blades.
 You remember that Bertwil’s sword was treated with concentrated chalice vine water, so he must have used this bottle to replenish the poison.
 As Master Arasemis explained: “a scratch can rot a limb, and a good cut is certain to kill.”

-This is The Cryphanic Temple of the Holy Messengers, and you’re not surprised this is in Bertwil’s room.
+You’re not surprised this is in Bertwil’s room.
 He is among the only members of Candlestone who are still adherents of a major religion.
 He was raised as a practicing Messengian, though he does not speak of it much and you’ve never seen him read the holy books.

 You were not there at the time, but you heard that Fetzer once challenged Bertwil and called him an agent of Messengianism.
 To which Bertwil responded that his religion required reform and purification, but that he was not an agent.